 No one at our company wants customers to have to spend too much time in our product, or even with our resources.
 We want them to be able to get what they need quickly so they can do the important work of tending to their clients.
-I was able to demonstrate pointedly that Guru allows this to be possible.
+I was able to demonstrate pointedly that Guru allows this internal knowledge base to be possible.

 I started my campaign to manage our knowledge bases with a presentation showing all of the knowledge initiatives that I wanted to launch, and making it clear that I knew how vital this function would be for our team and our customers.
 With careful planning, data reporting, and thoughtful conversations, I was able to show my team that I’m capable of taking on these responsibilities.